Security Infrastructure for Intelligent Environments

 What scale do you typically work at?+

-From single luxury estates in Delhi NCR to multi-site industrial campuses and Pan India government programs.
+From single luxury estates in New Delhi, Noida and Gurugram to multi-site industrial campuses and North India government programs.

 Which OEMs and platforms do you work with?+